Ellavated/SusBot9000/README.md

 # SusBot9000
 A discord.js bot that is kinda sus

-# Usage of this code
-As my application to get the "message content" privileged intents was denied, on April 30th I will no longer be hosting this bot myself.
-After this date this code will be free to be used, modified, and hosted on your own bots.

-Thanks for supporting this stupid project of mine :)
+Thank you for supporting this stupid little project of mine. - Yokai/Luna

+## Usage
+You have my permission to host this bot on your own for your own purposes so long as it remains withing the license provided.

+## Message Content Privilege
+When Discord officially makes message content a privileged intent I will be forced to stop hosting this bot myself.
+At that time, you are more than welcome to host this bot yourself.